GGgRain/Unreal-Volt/README.md

 You don't need to do any modification to the existing slate types to make it work with Volt - It will work with any slate types as they are.

 If you want to animate SBorder instance?
-Just put that in ```VOLT_PLAY_ANIMATION()``` then it will magically create all the necessary objects internally - You don't need to care about them. **All you have to know is how to declare animations and use each modules to make animations as you want.**
+Just put that in ```VOLT_PLAY_ANIMATION()``` then it will magically create all the necessary objects internally - You don't need to care about them. **All you have to know is how to declare animations and use each module to make animations as you want.**

 ```cpp
 // Make SBorder slate here.